pimutils/khal/README.rst

 --------
 (or rather: limitations)

-- khal can sync events from CalDAV calendar collections
+- khal can sync events from CalDAV calendar collections (and load plain icalendar files over http(s))
 - add simple new events to a calendar and upload them
 - ikhal (interactive khal) can show and edit events in the current and next two months
 - simple recurring events support (no exceptions just yet)